Overview and Resources

 Meals, Sales and Use Tax Return Filing and Payment Deadline Extended

-As with the prior announcements, the new due date for sales and use tax (including sales tax on meals) returns and payments applies to vendors with cumulative liability for sales and use tax (including local option) under $150,000 in the 12-month period ending February 29, 2020.
-The extended due date applies to sales, use and meals taxes collected by eligible vendors in the period beginning February 1, 2020 through April 30, 2021.
+As with the prior announcements, the new due date for sales and use tax (including sales tax on meals) returns and payments apply to vendors with cumulative liability for sales and use tax (including local option) under $150,000 in the 12-month period ending February 29, 2020.
+The extended due date applies to sales, use, and meals taxes collected by eligible vendors in the period beginning March 20, 2020 through April 30, 2021.

 Penalty Waiver for Other Meals Tax Vendors

-For vendors with cumulative liability for meals taxes of $150,000 or more during the 12-month period ending February 29, 2020, penalties will be waived for late filing and late payment with respect to returns and payments due March 2020 through April 2021 returns.
+For vendors with cumulative liability for meals taxes of $150,000 or more during the 12-month period ending February 29, 2020, penalties will be waived for late filing and late payment with respect to returns and payments due March 2020 through April 2021.
 Interest will continue to accrue.